Robust and Safe Multi-Agent Reinforcement Learning with Communication for Autonomous Vehicles: From Simulation to Hardware: Experiments and Results

-We evaluate the proposed framework in real-world environments using two distinct driving scenarios: a 3-lane miniature highway and a 2-lane circular highway.
-Each environment is tested under three levels of complexity, corresponding to the number of obstacles introduced.
-Table~\ref{tab:Eval_MARVEL_RealWorld} summarizes the evaluation results, reporting the number of collisions and time to complete each scenario.
+We evaluate the proposed framework on hardware platforms across two distinct driving scenarios: a 3-lane miniature highway and a 2-lane circular highway as shown in Figure~\ref{fig:hardware_multi_env}.
+Each environment is tested under three levels of complexity corresponding to the number of obstacles introduced.
+During hardware evaluation, obstacles may be repositioned between trials to demonstrate robustness to environmental changes while maintaining repeatable experimental conditions.

-On the 3-lane highway, RSR-RSMARL achieves zero collisions across all obstacle variations while maintaining completion times between 34.2 and 36.1 seconds.
-In contrast, RSR-MARL, which excludes the Safety Shield module, exhibits a growing number of collisions as the number of obstacles increases.
-Although RSR-MARL completes each scenario faster, this speed comes at the cost of erratic and risk-prone driving behavior.
-These findings underscore that faster completion does not equate to a better or safer driving strategy.
-The deliberate and slightly slower pace of RSR-RSMARL is an intentional trade-off that prioritizes collision avoidance and real-time safety guarantees—hallmarks of a robust and safe system.
+Table~\ref{tab:Eval_MARVEL_RealWorld} presents the evaluation results across all scenarios.
+On the 3-lane highway, both delay-aware RSR-RSMARL variants—time-varying (TV) and fixed-delay (F-2)—achieve zero collisions across all obstacle levels, with the TV model consistently yielding the lowest completion times.
+In contrast, RSR-MARL, which excludes the Safety Shield module, exhibits a growing number of collisions as obstacle density increases.
+Although RSR-MARL completes some scenarios faster, this speed comes at the cost of erratic and risk-prone behavior.
+These findings underscore that faster completion does not imply a safer driving strategy.
+The slightly slower yet collision-free performance of the TV and F-2 variants reflects a deliberate trade-off prioritizing safety under delayed communication.

-The No-Comm RSR-RSMARL variant, which disables V2V communication, shows slightly higher completion times and incurs isolated collisions under perturbations.
-This result highlights the additional robustness provided by inter-agent communication in dynamic environments.
+The No-Comm RSR-RSMARL variant, which disables V2V communication, results in longer completion times and occasional collisions under perturbations, further highlighting the robustness gained from explicitly modeling communication delay.

-A similar trend is observed in the 2-lane oval highway scenario.
-RSR-RSMARL again maintains zero collisions, finishing between 47.6 and 49.7 seconds.
-RSR-MARL’s performance deteriorates as obstacle complexity increases, and the No-Comm variant—while collision-free in the simplest setting—struggles under more complex conditions.
+Domain randomization (MARL-DR) exhibits a more pronounced degradation in hardware performance, with collisions increasing as obstacle density grows.
+In contrast, both delay-aware variants (TV and F-2) remain collision-free, with the TV model consistently outperforming the fixed-delay formulation, demonstrating the benefit of time-varying latency modeling during training.

-Overall, these results validate the real-world effectiveness of RSR-RSMARL in achieving safe and efficient autonomous driving under partially observable conditions.
-The combination of a Safety Shield and V2V communication significantly enhances system robustness and reliability, positioning RSR-RSMARL as the optimal configuration.
+A comparable trend appears in the 2-lane oval highway scenario.
+Across both PID and MPC control, the TV and F-2 RSR-RSMARL variants maintain zero collisions, with the TV model again achieving the most efficient completion times.
+By contrast, the RSR-MARL baseline degrades as obstacle complexity increases, and the No-Comm variant struggles once the environment becomes more challenging.